claytonwramsey/fiddler/README.md

 * `cli` contains a command-line interface for testing the engine.
 We intend to eventually retire the CLI.

-## Known issues

-* Often the principal variation output in UCI is corrupted, and gives illegal moves.

-* Sometimes the engine misses simple mate-in-one replies.

 ## Contributing

 If you are interested in contributing to Fiddler, please open a pull request.